bower/bower.github.io/docs/api.md

 ## Running on a continuous integration server

-Bower will skip some interactive and analytics operations if it finds a `CI` environmental variable set to `true`.
+Bower will skip some interactive operations if it finds a `CI` environmental variable set to `true`.
 You will find that the `CI` variable is already set for you on many continuous integration servers, e.g., [CircleCI](https://circleci.com/docs/environment-variables#basics) and [Travis-CI](http://docs.travis-ci.com/user/ci-environment/#Environment-variables).

 You may try to set the `CI` variable manually before running your Bower commands.
 On Mac or Linux, `export CI=true` and on Windows `set CI=true`